Astro Filter: Photographing stars at night with a modified camera

 Astrophotography with a normal camera

 Depending on the manufacturer and model, the H-alpha sensitivity of a digital camera is only between 10 and 30 %, typically around 15 %.
 This makes these spectral ranges practically invisible in the already very dark night.
-The reason for this is the UV/IR blocking filter (also called Hotmirror), which is installed by the manufacturers directly in front of the sensor.
-This is necessary to ensure good color reproduction during the day, but is just as much a thorn in the side of Astro photographers as it is for Infrared photographers.
+This is due to the UV/IR blocking filter (also known as a hotmirror), which is installed by the manufacturers directly in front of the sensor.
+This is necessary to ensure good color reproduction during the day, but is just as much a thorn in the side of astrophotographers as it is for the Infrared photographers.
 Therefore, the blocking filter is removed during astromodification and replaced by a filter that allows the H-alpha radiation to pass.

 Even though the proportion of hydrogen in the universe is very large, the distribution is not uniform.
 There are objects in the night sky that emit a very small amount of H-alpha radiation and there are objects that emit almost exclusively in this range (e.g. some nebulae).
 Increased H-alpha sensitivity makes these areas visible on the images in the first place, resulting in a much more interesting and "colorful" image.
 What is not significantly improved by a conversion, however, is the basic sensitivity of the camera.
 Although theoretically more light reaches the sensor, the actual gain in overall brightness falls into the range below 1/3 EV.